Micheldever

-Micheldever /mɪtʃəlˈdɛvər/ is a village in Hampshire, England, situated 6 mi north of Winchester.
+Micheldever /mɪtʃəlˈdɛvər/ is a village and civil parish in Hampshire, England, situated 6 mi north of Winchester.
 It lies upon the River Dever /ˈdiːvər/.

 The river, and village, formerly part of Stratton Park, lie on a Hampshire grass downland, underlain with chalk and flint.
 Parts of the river now disappear in summer through lack of replenishment, evaporation and, more specifically, the porous nature of the bedrock.

 Governance

 Micheldever Parish

-Micheldever Parish is the most northerly in the borough of The City of Winchester.
+The civil parish of Micheldever is the most northerly such parish in the City of Winchester, a local government district that stretches far beyond the urban area of Winchester.
 The parish incorporates Micheldever, Micheldever Station (a separate village), East Stratton, West Stratton, Weston Colley, and Woodmancott.

 Council

-Micheldever is part of the Wonston and Micheldever ward which elects 3 councillors to Winchester City Council, as well as the wider Itchen Valley ward which elects a single councillor to Hampshire County Council.
+Micheldever is part of the Wonston and Micheldever ward which elects three councillors to Winchester City Council, as well as the wider Itchen Valley ward which elects a single councillor to Hampshire County Council.

 Facilities

-The village has a church (St Mary the Virgin; Church of England), a telephone exchange, a Church of England primary school, and a pub (The Half Moon And Spread Eagle).
+The CofE Church of St Mary the Virgin; Micheldever telephone exchange; Micheldever Church of England Primary School; The Half Moon And Spread Eagle public house.